byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Open Space living room, stone floor](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)

 A living design built upon the inherent intuitive 'biophilic' response to built forms, natural settings and systems.
-Designed to generate healthy interactions by encouraging their spontaneous occurrence.
+Designed to generate healthy feeling interactions by encouraging their spontaneous occurrence.

 New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.